Tree-Structured Parzen Estimator: Understanding Its Algorithm Components and Their Roles for Better Empirical Performance: Experiments

 \subsubsection{Results \& Discussion}

-Figure~\ref{main:experiments:fig:avgrank} presents the average rank of each optimization method and we provided the individual results in Appendix~\ref{appx:experiments:section:comparison}.
-We first would like to mention that Hyperopt is used for the TPE algorithm in most research papers.
-However, we found out that the Hyperopt implementation exhibited much worse performance and our recommended setting achieved much better generalization.
-For the benchmark functions, \texttt{TurBO} and \texttt{HEBO} exhibited strong performance compared to our TPE.
-While the performance of \texttt{TurBO} was degraded for the HPO benchmarks, \texttt{HEBO} consistently achieved the top performance on the HPO benchmarks.
-Although our TPE could not outperform \texttt{HEBO} except for the 30D problems, our TPE is much quicker compared to \texttt{HEBO}, which takes $2.5$ hours to sample $200$ configurations on the 30D problems, as shown in Figure~\ref{main:experiments:fig:runtime}.
-Since the computational burden of an objective varies, we need to carefully choose an optimization method.
-For example, if the evaluation of an objective takes only a few seconds, \texttt{HEBO} is probably not an appropriate choice as the sampling at each iteration dominates the evaluation of the objective.
-We summarized the qualitative evaluations in Table~\ref{main:experiments:tab:pros-cons-each-method}.
+Figure~\ref{main:experiments:fig:avgrank}, \ref{main:experiments:fig:avgrank-extra} present the average rank of each optimization method on the benchmarked and validation task sets, respectively.
+Most importantly, the benchmarking results show very similar performance on both benchmarked and validation task sets, implying that our recommendation setting is robust to diverse tasks.
+Furthermore, our TPE consistently outperforms the Hyperopt TPE, which is used by many research papers, and the Optuna TPE both on the benchmarked and validation task sets.
+Notice, however, that the Optuna TPE outperforms our TPE on discrete search spaces.
+The high performance of the Optuna TPE on discrete search spaces is already discussed in ``Bandwidth Selection Heuristic'' of Section~\ref{main:experiments:section:bandwidth-results}.
+Although the Optuna TPE is better than our TPE on discrete search spaces, the performance of our TPE still remains comparable, suggesting that our recommendation setting is preferred.
+With that being said, our TPE is not a silver bullet.
+Indeed, \texttt{HEBO} consistently outperforms our TPE except for the 30D problems and \texttt{TurBO} exhibits very strong performance on the benchmark functions.
+Meanwhile, our TPE is much quicker compared to \texttt{HEBO}, which takes $2.5$ hours to sample $200$ configurations on the 30D problems, as shown in Figure~\ref{main:experiments:fig:runtime}.
+As the computational overhead of an objective varies, higher performance does not necessarily mean one method is better than the others.
+Hence, practitioners must consider which optimization method to use based on their specific use cases.
+For example, if the evaluation of an objective takes only a few seconds, \texttt{HEBO} is probably not an appropriate choice as the sampling overhead dominates the evaluation overhead.
+The qualitative evaluations of \texttt{HEBO}, \texttt{TurBO}, and our TPE are summarized in Table~\ref{main:experiments:tab:pros-cons-each-method}.

-Finally, we show the comparisons using the adapted setting concluded in Section~\ref{main:experiments:section:bandwidth-results}.
-Figure~\ref{main:experiments:fig:avgrank-adapted} presents the average ranks of our TPE using the settings for the benchmark functions and the tabular benchmarks.
-The results indicate that our TPE with the adapted settings can be competitive to the top performance in exchange for the performance degradation on the problems that are out of scope.
-Although these results do not guarantee that the adapted settings will be effective for an arbitrary set of benchmark functions or tabular benchmarks, we can expect stronger performance on many problem settings.